canonical/netplan.io/examples.md

 ## Connecting to an open wireless network

-Netplan easily supports connecting to an open wireless network (one that is not secured by a password), only requiring that the access-point is defined:
+Netplan easily supports connecting to an open wireless network (one that is not secured by a password), only requiring that the access point is defined:

 ```yaml
 network: